ibm-cloud-docs/image-templates/create-encrypted-image.md

 # Encrypting VHD images
 {: #create-encrypted-image}

-To use the E2E Encryption feature, you must encrypt your VHD image with the vhd-util tool before you import it into Image Templates to provision encrypted instances.
-Two levels of AES encryption are supported: AES 256-bit and AES 512-bit.
+To use the E2E Encryption feature, you must encrypt your Virtual Hard Drive (VHD) image with the vhd-util tool before you import it into Image Templates to provision encrypted instances.
+Two levels of AES encryption are supported: AES 256 bit and AES 512 bit.
 {:shortdesc}

 ## Encrypted VHD image requirements